 The retention for e-mail is based on the content of each individual email.
 Emails that simply request or provide generic information are transitory and can be deleted as soon as a reply is given or received.
 E-mails that inform decision-making or could potentially be relied upon legally or financially are substantive and must be retained as per an approved retention schedule.

 - Answer directional questions such as:

 - "How do I apply for this program?"

 - Contain information or links from a source such as a website, database, or content management system

 - Complaints against UW employees or fellow students

 - Address disciplinary and conduct issues

-If you have questions about the retention for specific types of student communications, please contact us at 543.0573 or firstname.lastname@example.org.
+For additional information on the retention of communication to and from students refer to this link.
+If you have questions about the retention for specific types of student communications, please contact us at 543-0573 or email@example.com.

 The retention for course materials is one quarter (3 months) after the materials are no longer needed for agency business.
 The retention for student exams, papers, and assignments is one quarter (3 months) after the end of the quarter.

 The University General Records Retention Schedule contains a section specifically for Student and Curriculum Records.
 Retention applies to all records relating to students, regardless of physical format or storage location.
 This includes e-mails, databases, and course content management systems such as Canvas/Catalyst.